martin-dold/smartMug/README.md

 Uses Arduino ESP8266 Wifi library to establish a Wifi connection.
 After startup, the SmartMug scans its environment for the Wireless LAN SSID "*smartmug*".
 A password for WPA2 is required.
 - **TCP:**
-Uses Arduino TCP library to create a server socket and listen on TCP port 8080 for incomming connection requests.
+Uses Arduino TCP library to create a server socket and listen on TCP port 8080 for incoming connection requests.
 - **HX711:**
 Uses HX711 library to measure the weight using HX711 load cell.
 - **Over-the-air Update:**